ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 **Parameters**

-- `arrays` – Comma-separated arrays.
+- `arrays` – arbitrary number of arguments of type Array.

 **Example**